ashishbhatt1210/my_first_repo/README.md

 Hello 2
 Hello 3
 This is my first repo ever, and I'm going to learn Git and GitHub from The Coding Train youtube channel.
+This is going to add via branch 1